Ear Health: Essential Tips for Travelers

 Q: Can flying worsen earwax problems?

-A: Yes, earwax blockages can increase ear pressure and pain during flights, so having ears checked beforehand is recommended.
+A: Yes, earwax blockages can increase ear pressure and pain during flights, so it’s advisable to have your ears checked beforehand.

 Q: How long does swimmer’s ear usually last?